raypatterson/breakpoint-bridge/README.md

 ```

 ##What can I use it for?

 #####A few possible use cases have been demonstrated.
-Each case attempts to demonstate a practical use, however it should be understood that the intention is to prove a concept and not to offer production ready solutions to problems of responsive web design.
+Each case attempts to demonstate a practical use, however it should be understood that the intention is to share a concept.

 ### Responsive Image Loading by Adding and Removing CSS Classes